hanbrandon/add-first-and-last-name/readme.md

 == Description ==

-The WooCommerce First and Last Name plugin adds first name and last name fields to the WooCommerce registration form, making it easy for users to provide their name when creating an account on your store.
+The Add First and Last Name plugin adds first name and last name fields to the WooCommerce registration form, making it easy for users to provide their name when creating an account on your store.

 To use the plugin, simply install and activate it on your WordPress site.
 The first name and last name fields will be automatically added to the WooCommerce registration form.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/woocommerce-first-and-last-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/add-first-and-last-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. The first name and last name fields will be automatically added to the WooCommerce registration form.